Small but Mighty: How Simone Biles’ Height Helped Her Dominate Gymnastics

 Since then, she has devoted her time to charitable causes, inspiring young gymnasts around the country and speaking out about injustices and inhumane treatment experienced by elite athletes.

-Still, Simone Biles doesn’t mind slowing down every once in a while — she certainly deserves to relax!
-The gymnast can frequently be seen on her Instagram spending time with her pals, pets, and fiancé, football player Jonathan Owens.
+Still, Simone Biles doesn’t mind slowing down every once in a while—she certainly deserves to relax!
+The gymnast can frequently be seen on her Instagram spending time with her friends, pets, and husband Jonathan Owens.

 I feel like I’m small and mighty and pack a powerful punch, just like Tide PODS.